 - a permanent or seasonal employee who is temporarily occupying a term position, or

-- a term employee hired into a term position greater than or equal to 2 years
+- a term employee hired into a term position greater than or equal to two years

 Eligibility waiting period: